Hostdon/pleroma/docs/docs/configuration/cheatsheet.md

 * `show_reactions`: Let favourites and emoji reactions be viewed through the API (default: `true`).
 * `password_reset_token_validity`: The time after which reset tokens aren't accepted anymore, in seconds (default: one day).
 * `local_bubble`: Array of domains representing instances closely related to yours.
 Used to populate the `bubble` timeline. e.g `["example.com"]`, (default: `[]`)
+* `languages`: List of Language Codes used by the instance.
+This is used to try and set a default language from the frontend.
+It will try and find the first match between the languages set here and the user's browser languages.
+It will default to the first language in this setting if there is no match.. (default `["en"]`)

 ## :database
 * `improved_hashtag_timeline`: Setting to force toggle / force disable improved hashtags timeline. `:enabled` forces hashtags to be fetched from `hashtags` table for hashtags timeline. `:disabled` forces object-embedded hashtags to be used (slower).
 Keep it `:auto` for automatic behaviour (it is auto-set to `:enabled` [unless overridden] when HashtagsTableMigrator completes).